The (theta, wheel)-free graphs Part II: structure theorem: Attachments to a P-graph

 Note that $R$ and $R'$ have the same degree 1 vertices and the same limbs.
 It follows that~\ref{i:6}, \ref{i:7}, \ref{i:9} and \ref{i:11} hold for $R'$.

-Let $x$ be a cut-vertex of $R'$.
+Let $x$ be a cut vertex of $R'$.
 Since $R$ is connected, $x$ is not an internal vertex of $P_R$.
-Hence, $x$ is also a cut-vertex of $R$ and every component of $R'\sm x$ contains a union of components of $R\sm x$.
+Hence, $x$ is also a cut vertex of $R$ and every component of $R'\sm x$ contains a union of components of $R\sm x$.
 It follows that~\ref{i:3} holds.
 Also, every $x$-petal of $R'$ is a union of some $x$-petals of $R$ and some vertices of $P_R$, and therefore \ref{i:10} holds.

 To prove~\ref{i:4} let $\{a, b\}$ be a cutset of $R'$.
 If $a$ and $b$ are in the interior of $P_R$, one component of $R'\sm \{a, b\}$ is a chordless path from $a$ to $b$, and the other contains all the vertices of $R'$ of degree 1, so~\ref{i:4} holds.
-If one of $a$ or $b$, say $a$, is in the interior of $P_R$, and the other (so, $b$) is not, then $b$ is a cut-vertex of $R$.
+If one of $a$ or $b$, say $a$, is in the interior of $P_R$, and the other (so, $b$) is not, then $b$ is a cut vertex of $R$.
 Also, every component of $R'\sm \{a, b\}$ contains a component of $R\sm b$.
 Hence~\ref{i:4} holds because~\ref{i:3} holds for $R$.
-Finally, if none of $a$ and $b$ is in the interior of $P$, then $\{a, b\}$ is also a cutset of $R$, and every components of $R'\sm \{a, b\}$ contains a component of $R\sm \{a, b\}$.
+Finally, if none of $a$ and $b$ is in the interior of $P_R$, then $\{a, b\}$ is also a cutset of $R$, and every components of $R'\sm \{a, b\}$ contains a component of $R\sm \{a, b\}$.
 Therefore,~\ref{i:4} holds for $R'$ because it holds for $R$.
 Thus \ref{i:4} holds, and our claim is proven.

 (2) Construct graph $R'$ from $R$ by adding a chordless path $P_R$ of the same length as $P$, whose one endnode is $k_2$ and the remaining nodes are new.
 Note that pendant edges of $R$ are also pendant edges of $R'$, and $R'$ has one new pendant edge (the one incident to the vertex of degree 1 in $R'$ that is in $P_R$).
 Let us assign label $k+1$ to the new pendant edge.
 We claim that $R'$ is a skeleton.
 By Lemma \ref{l2}, there is no need to check~\ref{i:5} and~\ref{i:8}.
 Since $P_R$ is a limb,~(i),~\ref{i:2},~\ref{i:6}, \ref{i:7} and \ref{i:11} hold for $R'$ because they hold for $R$ and since in this case $k\geq 2$.